Alcohol Misuse and DependenceSkip to the navigation

 - You have physical signs of alcohol dependence, such as weight loss, a sore or upset stomach (gastritis), or redness of the nose and cheeks.

 Signs of alcohol problems in children and teens can be different from the ones for adults.
-For more information, see the topic Teen Alcohol and Drug Abuse.
+For more information, see the topic Teen Alcohol and Drug Use.

 Do you have a drinking problem?

 You might not realize that you have a drinking problem.
 You might not drink large amounts when you drink.
 Or you might go for days or weeks between drinking episodes.
-But even if you don't drink very often, it's still possible to be abusing alcohol and to be at risk for becoming addicted to it.
+But even if you don't drink very often, it's still possible to be misusing alcohol and to be at risk for becoming dependent on it.

-Alcohol abuse or dependence can develop very quickly or happen gradually over years.
+Alcohol misuse or dependence can develop very quickly or happen gradually over years.

 In the beginning, your drinking might not seem to be any different from the way other people drink.
 You may drink only with friends or at parties.
 It may stay like this, or you may begin to drink more.
 Your drinking might become a way for you to feel normal or to cope with life's problems.